Asha's Awakening

 Asha's Awakening is the second studio album by American singer-songwriter Raveena, which was released through Warner Records on February 11, 2022.
 The album was preceded by the singles "Rush" and "Secret".
 Asha's Awakening is a concept album from the point of view of a Punjabi space princess called Asha.
 The album received positive reviews from critics.

 Inspired by the history of South Asian music and influenced by the 60s, 70s and early 2000s eras of South Asian musicians and Western musicians, the album revolves around a character's journey called Asha, who is a Punjabi space princess from ancient Punjab who learns that life is chaotic and it's full of ups and downs.
 Through this, the character learns to find peace as a human.
 But in Raveena's perspective, the album explores her South Asian identity, her personal growth, the modern culture and her past relationships.

 Background and release

-Indian-American singer-songwriter Raveena, who is known for the her debut EP, Shanti, in 2017 as well as her debut album, Lucid, which was distributed by Empire Distribution, was released in 2019, which was critically acclaimed.
+Indian-American singer-songwriter Raveena, who is known for her debut EP, Shanti, in 2017 as well as her debut album, Lucid, which was distributed by Empire Distribution, was released in 2019, which was critically acclaimed.
 In 2022, she signed to the major record label, Warner Records, and she announced that she would release her second album, which was also her first major label debut, Asha's Awakening.
 Asha's Awakening was released on February 11, following two singles from the album, "Rush" and "Secret" (featuring Vince Staples).
 She performed three songs from the album "Mystery", "Headaches", and "Kathy Left 4 Kathmandu" in a live performance in the KEXP gathering space, recorded on April 27, 2022.